Azure/fleet-networking/docs/Fleet management Design.md

     // +optional
 	CABundles []byte `json:"caBundles,omitempty"`

-	// CredentialPath is the path to the file that contains the user credential CredentialPath string `json:"credential"`
+	// SecretRef is the name of the secret that contains the user credential to operate on the member cluster
+	// it must have a "token" key or "tls.crt/tls.key" key pair
+	// +required
+	SecretRef string `json:"secretRef"`
 }

 ```